IlyaLisov/rdemo/src/main/java/task2/README.md

 **NOTE:** Spam comments are comments with urls to websites.

 6. We want to understand how polite our community is.
-In polite community, more than 50% of entities (videos, comments) have positive rating.
+In polite community, more than 50% of entities (videos, comments) have positive rating (likes - dislikes > 0).
 Return entity type (`Video`, `Comment`), entity id, rating for all corresponding entities and result of 'polite' test.

-**HINT:** For this task you need to reuse abstract class in videos and comments entity.
+**HINT:** For this task you need to use at least 2 abstract classes and 1 functional interface.

 **HINT:** Use enums for persistent data types (find them).